Identity Theft During Mortgage Application Process

 - Victims need to get a copy of credit report from the three credit reporting agencies and review their credit

-- All of the fraudulent credit items need to be noted and need to write a letter to each of the three credit reporting agencies along with a copy of credit report and tell them of being victim of theft
+- All of the fraudulent credit items need to be noted and need to write a letter to each of the three credit reporting agencies along with a copy of credit report and tell them of being a victim of theft

-- Victims also need to demand to the credit bureaus to immediately remove all the credit items that do not belong to victim including the late payments
+- Victims also need to demand to the credit bureaus to immediately remove all the credit items that do not belong to the victim including the late payments